 Message from the Chief Residents

-Dr. Georgi Lukose, AP Chief Resident
+Dr. Nicole Maddie, AP Chief Resident

-Dr. Ivo Sah Bandar, CP Chief Resident
+Dr. David Boamah, CP Chief Resident

-Dr. Carla Stephan, Assistant AP Chief Resident
+Dr. Rohan Katti, Assistant AP Chief Resident

-Living in New York City is a unique experience.
-The hospital and the resident housing are located on the Upper East Side, which is a pleasant residential neighborhood.
-There are plenty of local restaurants, bars, and shops.
+Lastly, the location: living in the Big Apple can’t be beat!
+The hospital and housing are located on the Upper East Side, which is a pleasant residential neighborhood.
+There are plenty of local restaurants, bars, museums, and shops.
 Central Park is only a few blocks away.
 It's easy to travel by subway or bus to other parts of NYC for theater, sports, and restaurants serving any type of food you can imagine.
-NYC has something for everyone!
+Many of our residents live in hospital housing or nearby apartment buildings.
+Other benefits of our program include financial support to buy books and travel to conferences, and personal workspace for each resident, including individual desks, microscopes, and computers.
+Through NYP, our residents have access to many benefits including health, dental, retirement, Lyft credit, housing stipends, and monthly meal allowances.

 These are just a few of the reasons why we chose Weill Cornell, and why we think it's an outstanding place to train for a career in pathology.
 If you have any questions, please don't hesitate to contact us.